sagemath/sage/src/doc/en/thematic_tutorials/lie/lie_basics.rst

 Further Generalizations
 -----------------------

-If a root system (on an Euclidean space) has only the angles `\pi/2, 2\pi/3, 3\pi/4, 5\pi/6` between its roots, then we call the root system *crystallographic* (on :wikipedia:`Root_system`, this condition is called integrality since for any two roots we have
+If a root system (on a Euclidean space) has only the angles `\pi/2, 2\pi/3, 3\pi/4, 5\pi/6` between its roots, then we call the root system *crystallographic* (on :wikipedia:`Root_system`, this condition is called integrality since for any two roots we have